runtimeverification/avm-semantics/lib/include/kframework/common/teal-syntax.md

 ### TEAL Unparser

-This module takes a TealPgm value and prints out a string that corresponds to it.
+This module takes a `TealPgm` value and prints out a string that corresponds to it.

+The opcodes that have no immediate arguments do not require specific rules, since they are handled by the `[owise]` rule of the `unparseTEALOp` function.
+The opcodes which are not just tokens, i.e. have at least one immediate argument, need an `unparseTEALOp` rule.

 ```k
 module TEAL-UNPARSER